-- Course: PhD Understanding plant-soil feedback effects impacted by peatland fire
+- Course: PhD title: Understanding plant-soil feedback effects impacted by peatland fire

 Funding: NERC Industrial CASE studentship with Natural England